RepubblicaTech/LogisimCTR/README.md

 - The C/C++ compiler, and make (`sudo apt install build-essential` SHOULD do the job)
 - Some knowledge on how compiling and 3DS homebrew dev works (should come back in handy when compiling for the first time)
 - NOTE FOR WINDOWS USERS: make sure to have citra (and citra-qt/room) in your PATH, else you have to point the location of your executable in the makefile in the `citra` and `run` targets
+- NOTE #2: The software has been tested only on a 2DS, so please submit an issue if any other 3DS model works/doesn't work

 This project uses the [3DS template](https://github.com/TricksterGuy/3ds-template) from TricksterGuy, so shoutout to him.